Probing dark matter interactions with a RES-NOVA prototype cryogenic detector: Dark Matter search

 Although the experimental setup is installed underground, it is not optimized for ultra-low-background measurements.
 Moreover, Ge-NTD sensors do not provide the same performance as TESs for very small signal amplitudes, leading to a reduced efficiency of data selection at the lowest energies.
 As a consequence, no reliable background model can be assumed in the RoI.
 We therefore employ Yellin’s optimum interval method~\cite{Yellin:2002xd} to derive a robust—albeit conservative—estimate of the sensitivity to the DM particle–nucleon scattering cross-section at 90\%~CL.

 The lowest cross sections that can be excluded by this measurement, as a function of the DM particle mass, are shown in Fig.~\ref{fig:limits} for both spin--independent and spin--dependent interactions on $^{207}$Pb and $^{17}$O neutrons.
-In this evaluation, we neglect the contribution of $^{183}$W, which has the same nuclear spin as $^{207}$Pb, due to its lower natural isotopic abundance.
+In this evaluation, we chose not to consider $^{183}$ W (natural isotopic abundance of 14.3\%~\cite{IUPAP}, $J^{\pi}=1/2^-$~\cite{Kondev_2021}), as it has the same nuclear spin and parity as $^{207}$Pb but a lower natural isotopic abundance, making it a less sensitive nuclear target.
+An order-of-magnitude evaluation indicates that the contribution of $^{183}$W to the total spin-dependent event rate remains approximately 10\% over the DM mass range explored in this work.
 These results represent the first constraints obtained using PbWO$_4$ operated as a target material.
 The achieved sensitivity is currently limited by the detector exposure, amounting to only $32.4~\mathrm{g\cdot d}$, and by the environmental background associated with the cryogenic infrastructure.
 Operation of the same detector in a lower--background environment would substantially extend the sensitivity of this approach in probing the DM parameter space.
+In Fig.~\ref{fig:limits}, we also report the sensitivity projections for the operation of the full RES-NOVA detector demonstrator over an exposure of 170~kg$\cdot$y~\cite{RES-NOVACollaboration:DM2025}.